GoGuardian Beacon Letter Template and FAQs to Escalation List Counselors

 What will an alert look like?

 If you are familiar with reviewing alerts in Beacon Core, alerts that have been reviewed by the Beacon 24/7 Safety Support Team will look similar but will include a Status Bar showing the progress of the Safety Support Team's review.

 - Review Alert: An alert has been reviewed or is currently under review by the Safety Support Team.

 - Decision: The Safety Support Team has verified or is currently verifying if the alert relates to the Active Planning phase

 - Action: If the Safety Support team has verified that the alert should be addressed immediately, the escalation protocol will be initiated.
 We will then begin calling the members of your Escalation List, based on scheduled coverage.
 Alerts that have been chosen to be re-categorized will display "No Escalation".

-- Completion: This signifies that the Safety Support Team's review of the alert has completed.
-A specific result badge is assigned when we have either: a) successfully reached an Escalation List contact, b) unsuccessfully reached an escalation contact or c) determined that the alert should be re-categorized as a more appropriate phase.
+- Completion: This signifies that the Safety Support Team's review of the alert has been completed.
+A specific result badge is assigned when we have either: a) successfully reached an Escalation List contact, b) unsuccessfully reached an escalation contact, or c) determined that the alert should be re-categorized as a more appropriate phase.

 On the Beacon dashboard, Beacon 24/7 alerts that need to be reviewed will have a green, blue, or red notification box below them stating that these particular alerts need attention immediately.